 - Hong Kong, claiming the world’s third largest fur clothing exporter, is one of the world's major sources of quality fur garments and accessories.
 The majority of Hong Kong's furriers have set up production facilities on the Chinese mainland amid higher production costs in Hong Kong.
 Still, many major sub-sectors of the fur industry, particularly sales and distribution remain in Hong Kong.

 - Hong Kong’s fur clothing exports, despite the tit-for-tat tariffs on fur imposed by both the US and mainland China, soared by 13% in the first half of 2019, after a 12% growth in 2018 and a 7% growth in 2017.
-Re-exports, accounting for nearly all fur clothing exports from Hong Kong, fell by 11% during January-May 2017, whereas domestic exports soared by 477%, albeit from a low base.
+Re-exports, accounting for nearly all fur clothing exports from Hong Kong, also rose by 3% during January-May 2018, whereas domestic exports soared by 477%, albeit from a low base.

 - The Chinese mainland is the largest market for Hong Kong's exports of furskins, accounting for 49% of the total exports in the first five months of 2018.
 A large proportion of Hong Kong's furskin exports are re-exports from overseas countries to the Chinese mainland for fur clothing production there.

 On the back of higher production costs and stringent environmental regulations in Hong Kong, most of Hong Kong's furriers have set up offshore production facilities on the Chinese mainland, leading to a decline in the number of manufacturing establishments in Hong Kong.
 While there is insignificant presence of manufacturing establishments, fur traders remain very active in Hong Kong, specialising in trade-related services such as sales and marketing, quality control, logistic arrangement and fur design.

 Performance of Hong Kong’s Fur Exports

-After a decrease of 34% in 2016, Hong Kong’s fur clothing exports slid by another 11% in the first half of 2019, after growing 7% and 12% in 2017 and 2018, respectively.
-Re-exports, accounting for almost all fur clothing exports from Hong Kong, fell by 11%, while domestic exports soared by 477%, albeit from a low base.
+Hong Kong’s fur clothing exports expanded further by 3% in the first half of 2019, after growing 7% and 12% in 2017 and 2018, respectively.
+Re-exports, accounting for almost all fur clothing exports from Hong Kong, also rose by 3%, while domestic exports soared by 477%, albeit from a low base.